PrEP & PEP for HIV Prevention

 Is PrEP right for you?
-You should consider taking PrEP if you are HIV-negative and you:
+You should consider taking PrEP if you test negative for HIV and you:

 Post Exposure Prophylaxis (PEP) for HIV Prevention

 Post-exposure prophylaxis (or PEP) is a medication for people who've been or may have been exposed to HIV.
 In emergency situations, PEP is taken within 72 hours (3 days) after possible exposure.
-PEP can prevent HIV infection when taken correctly, but it is not always effective.
+PEP is for people who have tested negative for HIV but have been exposed.
 Start PEP as soon as possible after exposure to give it the best change of working.

 PEP is for people who don't have HIV, but may have been exposed: